 BWSR overhaul efforts

-In a May 30 letter to the legislative auditor, BWSR Executive Director Jim Jaschke thanked auditors for their review and noted that BWSR has been overhauling its internal fiscal management system for the past year, due to state audits.
+In a May 30 letter to the legislative auditor, BWSR Executive Director John Jaschke thanked auditors for their review and noted that BWSR has been overhauling its internal fiscal management system for the past year, due to state audits.